Now at The Daily Caller.

 No wonder Herd Media, the Uniparty Congress and FBI Director James Comey never noticed a thing.
 Oh, except that Putin "hated" Hillary Clinton, "wanted to do her harm," as Comey told Congress this week.
 Grrr.
 Maybe hypersonic technology wasn't enough.
 But I'm getting ahead of the story.

-Let's pick up with an Army report on Skolkovo written in 2012 (released in 2013) to assess "the implications ... for U.S. policymakers."
+Let's pick up with an Army report on Skolkovo written in 2012, released in 2013, and highlighted by Peter Schweizer in his 2016 report, From Russian with Money, to assess "the implications ... for U.S. policymakers."

 Although military activities are not an official cluster of activity, the Skolkovo Foundation has, in fact, been involved in defense-related activities since December 2011, when it approved the first weapons-related project—the development of a hypersonic cruise missile engine.
 The project is a response to the U.S. Department of Defense’s Advanced Hypersonic Weapon, part of the Prompt Global Strike program.